Noticed everything in that first glance did you? … Or did you?

 How to do the basic skill:

 When your hand is above the track, or partially that way, you may notice a sensation; warmth on the palm, or back of the hand, or a tingle in the shoulder muscle, or something else unique to you.
-Fo the author sensation indicates his hand is above or very near a track.
+For the author the sensation appears when his hand is above or very near a track.
 Every mind/body combination is different … so experiment.
 Persist… learning to tune into this sensation may take some time.

 As you move your hand slowly in the direction of the animal’s travel, or back down the trail, pay attention to the same location on your body where you first noticed the sensation.
 Sometimes a series of short arcs across the area works best.
 When you get that sensation again examine the area under your palm closely, looking for the track, it may be faint.